tobennanwokike/udacity-capstone/README.md

 2. Install dependencies: `npm install`
 3. Run the client application: `npm run start`

-This should start a development server with the React application that will interact with the serverless TODO application.
+This should start a development server with the React application that will interact with the serverless BillPay application.

 ### Postman collection